djeada/Statistics-Notes/notes/spatial_statistics/geostatistics.md

 $$
 \text{practical range}\approx60.
 $$

----

-## 10. Comparing common valid variogram models
+## Comparing common valid variogram models

-Several mathematically valid model families are widely used.
+Several valid variogram model families are widely used.

-The main difference is how quickly spatial dependence changes near the origin and whether the model reaches the sill at a finite distance.
+They differ mainly in how quickly spatial dependence changes near the origin and whether the sill is reached at a finite distance.

 ![Variogram model comparison](../../assets/spatial_statistics/geostatistics/05_variogram_models.png)

-### 10.1 Exponential model
+### Exponential model

 $$
 \gamma(h)